Folate is an Important Part of a Healthy Diet

 • Collard greens

-At this point, the recent study about Folate/folic acid and the correlation to autism, the evidence is extremely premature.
-However this study brought to light that blood tests done around the time of birth found that about 10 percent of mothers had excessively high levels of “folic acid/folate” and/or vitamin B12 in their blood.
-Interestingly this number correlates approximately with the number of women affected with homozygous c677t MTHFR (2 copies of the mutation or 10% function of the enzyme).
+At this point, the recent study about Folate/folic acid and the correlation to autism, suggests the evidence is extremely premature.
+However, this study brought to light that blood tests done around the time of birth found that about 10 percent of mothers had excessively high levels of “folic acid/folate” and/or vitamin B12 in their blood.
+Interestingly, this number correlates approximately with the number of women affected with homozygous c677t MTHFR (2 copies of the mutation or 10% function of the enzyme).
 Those people had an increased risk of having a child who would later be diagnosed with ASD.
 The findings have not been peer-reviewed or published in a journal; and is being presented at a conference this week.
 At the very least the media is focusing attention on this very important subject.
 We know the research will now focus on the distinction between folate and folic acid.

 Dr. Kendra Becker is one truly integrated physician practicing in for 10 years; She is Connecticut’s only “4A Specialist” (asthma, autism, allergies, atopy/eczema).
 She holds an ND degree from University of Bridgeport and MS, APRN from Sacred Heart University.
 She is board certified in both areas.
 Her specialties include MTHFR, fertility and treatment of “the 4As” (asthma, autism, allergies, atopy/eczema).
 Dr. Becker focuses on primarily treating the pediatric population and their parents as well as using her own “Pre-Conception Health Care” protocol to improve pregnancy outcomes among her patient population.
 Dr. Becker is a member of Both PEDANP and ANCC, as well as holding certifications for Nutrigenomics, Epigenetics and Methylation.
 Dr. Becker is adjunct Faculty Yale School of Nursing.
 She was recently chosen as one of Connecticut’s “Top Naturopathic Doctors”.